A Capriccio of the Campo Vaccino with the Castel Sant’Angelo Beyond

 Essay

 This precious oil on silvered copper represents a daily life scene that took place among the Roman ruins of Campo Vaccino which owes its name to the cattle market held here.
 Although some of the monuments are real, these are recomposed in an imaginary way forming a capriccio in which the buildings of Campo Vaccino are placed around a modern fountain with Castel Sant’Angelo in the background.
-The warm, sundial light freezes the scene in time.
-In the foreground three men discuss the price of a cow and to the right a merchant leads his donkey loaded with goods.
+The warm, sun-bathed light freezes the scene in time.
+In the foreground, three men discuss the price of a cow and to the right a merchant leads his donkey loaded with goods.
 A little further behind, a shepherd checks on his herd of cows, while a woman washes clothes in the same fountain basin where a traveler is watering his horse and the artist put the inscription ‘MCXX’ implying the year the painting was executed (1620).
-Created by the Dutch painter Cornelis van Poelenburgh, this successful composition portraying the humblest of contemporaries in the glorious remnants of a bygone era was like a fancy postcard coveted by wealthy collectors.
+Created by the Dutch painter Cornelis van Poelenburgh, this successful composition portraying the humblest of contemporaries in the glorious remnants of a bygone era was like a fancy postcard coveted by discriminating collectors.
 Marcel Roethlisberger catalogued six versions of the painting, five of which he considered to be painted by the artist although none of them are signed.[1]
-Among the autographs he included the one presented here and the one preserved at the Musée du Louvre (inv.
+Among the autograph works he included the one presented here and one preserved at the Musée du Louvre (inv.
 1084; fig. 1).[2]
-Of the latter, the museum also owns the alleged pendant representing Ruins of Ancient Rome with a bas-relief depicting the sacrifice of Emperor Marcus Aurelius (inv.
+Of the latter, the museum also owns the possible pendant representing Ruins of Ancient Rome with a bas-relief depicting the sacrifice of Emperor Marcus Aurelius (inv.
 1086; fig. 2).[3]

 Poelenburgh, one of the most important of the first generation of Dutch Italianates, was known for his landscapes inspired by the Roman countryside.
 After completing his training in Utrecht under Abraham Blomaert, he traveled to Rome where he is first recorded in 1617 and became one of the founding members of the Schiledersbent with the nickname of Satyr.
-Our composition is symptomatic of the Bambocciate fashion that was emerging in Rome thanks to Nordic artists who were part of this association and called themselves the bentvueghels, such as Pieter Van Laer, known as Bamboccio, Bartholomeus Breenbergh, and Poelenbugh himself.
-The Satyr spent close to eight years in Rome and stayed some time in Florence between 1620 and 1621 receiving commissions form the Grand Duke of Tuscany Cosimo II.
+Our composition is symptomatic of the Bambocciate fashion that was emerging in Rome thanks to Northern artists who were part of this association and called themselves the bentvueghels, such as Pieter Van Laer, known as Bamboccio, Bartholomeus Breenbergh, and Poelenbugh himself.
+‘The Satyr’ spent close to eight years in Rome and stayed some time in Florence between 1620 and 1621 receiving commissions form the Grand Duke of Tuscany Cosimo II.
 Before 1627 Poelenburgh returned to Utrecht, starting a successful workshop that would become a real school for numerous artists after his stay in London at the court of King Charles I between 1637 and 1641.